View Connect Logs

 Introduction

 This guide explains how to access and query Connect application logs using Kibana.
-Connect uses two Elasticsearch indices for log storage: flowserver-logs for Flow-server logs and logs for other Connect services.
-Corresponding Kibana data views facilitate log exploration.
+Connect uses two Elasticsearch data streams to store logs: flowserver-logs for flow-server logs and connect-services for other Connect services.
+Corresponding Kibana data views enable log exploration.

 Log Storage Architecture